codepath/android_guides/Paging-Library-Guide.md

   }
 ```

 Next, we should make sure to pass into the data constructor whatever dependencies are needed.
+In the example below, we are showing how the use of the Android Async Http library can be used.
+You can use other [[networking libraries|Sending-and-Managing-Network-Requests#sending-an-http-request-third-party]] as well.

 ```java
 // pass whatever dependencies are needed to make the network call TwitterClient mClient;